hackerb9/sixvid/README.md

 ## Limitations

-A "limitation" is a bug we have declared to be "by design" because we can imagine no better way the world could be.
-All bugs we reject as "by design" are in truth limitations, not of our software, but us.

 * Does not attempt to play audio.
 This is unlikely to happen until machines are so fast it's easy for a shell script to write 44,100 16-bit stereo samples per second to an audio device.